A video blog series exploring current issues in the criminal justice system

 For the last 17 years, Charles and Diana have steadfastly maintained their innocence.
 Rhona Friedman of Commons is representing the couple in their upcoming appeal (read more here - you can also watch a dramatized version of events in ITV’s Quiz).
-So what does the legal process look like for the Ingrams?
+Here we explain what the legal process looks like for the Ingrams.

 What crime were the Ingram’s supposed to have committed?

 Many people do not realise that cheating on a gameshow can be a criminal offence.
 The specific crime that Charles, Diana and Tecwen were convicted of is “procuring the execution of a valuable security by deception”.

 A valuable security can be a document which transfers one person’s right in property to another – e.g. a cheque for a million pounds.

 A cheque is executed when the property owner – say, the show’s host Chris Tarrant – signs it.
 Charles and the others are said to have “procured” the signing of the cheque because it was alleged that they did something which caused Chris to sign it, like giving 15 correct answers.